agarciag03/BlazeDB/README.md

    For example: From S, R Where R.A = S.A, here I swap the join transform it into S.A = R.A.

-# Task 2: Optimisation rules/ Why they are correct / how they reduce the size of intermediate results during query evaluation.
+# Optimisation rules/ Why they are correct / how they reduce the size of intermediate results during query evaluation.
 Note: all the strategies mentioned here are in the code with a comment starting like: OPTIMISATION.

 The steps that I considered for the optimization rules and reducing intermediate results are: